AltraSol/VBA/README.md

 ## Overview

-A reasonably well documented collection of generic functions and subs for each action I had to implement in VBA more than once.
+A collection of generic functions and subs for every action I had to implement in VBA more than once.

 Prefix ƒ— denotes a function which has a notable load time or file interactions outside ThisWorkbook.
 Since the intent of the QuickStartVBA module is to quickly